 If you want the freedom to zip around the country, renting a car is a good call.
 Not only are the roads good and easy to navigate, but Croatia has some of the most scenic drives in the world.
 Plus, you can find some pretty excellent deals on car rentals—all the major car rental companies have offices in Croatia (Avis, Hertz, etc.) and you can find prices as low as $3–$10 dollars/day.
 Depending on the season, of course!

 Pro tip: Speaking of seasons: If you’re traveling during the peak season of July or August, you’d better reserve your car ahead of time—or you might end up having to take the bus instead.
 In addition, you’ll need an International Driver's Permit (you can get one through AAA).

 Getting around Croatia’s network of islands by ferry is efficient—and spectacular.
-Croatia is packed with over a thousand wonderful islands, and there’s nothing better than exploring their beaches, old stone ruins, and seaside restaurants.
+Croatia is packed with over a thousand wonderful islands, and there’s nothing better than exploring its beaches, old stone ruins, and seaside restaurants.
 The best way to explore Croatia’s island network?
 By hopping on a ferry!

 That said, the numerous ferry schedules can be a bit tricky to figure out at first.
 Service is provided by the national carrier Jadrolinija, and most are car ferries with a few catamarans offering passenger service.
 Have a local trip planner help you with navigating the ferry service—that way you can enjoy the islands without worrying about the logistics.

 Uber has expanded its service to boats!
 UberBOAT now offers point-to-point service from Split, the Split airport, Hvar, and Dubrovnik to the 1,200 islands along the Dalmatian Coast.
 It’s a split-fare program where up to 8 people can share a boat.
-The fare from the Split Airport to Havar is €352 (that’s only €44 per person) and the ride is only on hour.
+The fare from Split Airport to Havar is €352 (that’s only €44 per person) and the ride is only one hour.